speezepearson/browsergui/README.md

 - **It's slow.** It does not even try to be high-performance.
 There's an HTTP request every time the user interacts with the GUI, and again every time the view is updated.
 Performance is off the table.
 (It's not *frustratingly* slow -- you can drag a slider and see the value update with no perceptible delay -- but it's not good for fancy stuff.)
 - **It's not super-easy to make super-pretty things.** I just haven't prioritized styling: any styling you want to do, you have to do through CSS.
 I'm not sure `element.css['color'] = 'red'` is so much worse than `widget.config(foreground="#f00")`, but it *does* feel like a thin wrapper over CSS (because it is), which is gross.
+- **It doesn't provide utility functions.** Every other GUI framework I can recall seeing provides things like timers: things that are *nice* to have when you're making a GUI, but aren't directly related to user-interaction.
+This package doesn't offer those and probably never will.
+If you want timers, get them from a different package.

 What are the alternatives?
 --------------------------